EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Evaluation and Results

 \earthsight's multi-task models dramatically reduce the memory and compute footprint for tasks groups while preserving classification performance, showing that parameter sharing is an effective strategy to reduce computational load on edge devices without degrading accuracy.

 Figure \ref{fig:configs_classification} presents the trade-off between the memory footprint and performance metrics when comparing multiple single-task models with their multi-task counterpart.
 For classification, the pareto-optimal multi-task configuration cuts memory use by 55.7\% with under 0.5\% accuracy drop, indicating that merging related single-task models into a unified multi-task model preserves model performance.
 As the backbone grows larger relative to the prediction head, the savings in compute and memory increase, but prediction accuracy suffers as the head has lesser depth to adapt the shared features into the task-specific output.

-Although the \earthsight~pipeline is primarily designed for classification tasks that are utilized to evaluate formulas, we also performed analysis for semantic segmentation tasks.
-Our experimental analysis showed that for dense prediction tasks such as semantic segmentation (Figure \ref{fig:configs_segmentation}), it is also viable to reduce the overall model size while maintaining comparable task prediction performance by leveraging a multi-task model paradigm.
-Since dense prediction requires extracting richer information from input images, employing deeper backbones than EfficientNet-B0, such as ResNet50, or utilizing vision transformer-based feature extractors may lead to more promising results.
+The results for segmentation tasks are similar (Appendix~\ref{app:segmentation_details}); however, their dense nature demands deeper heads than classification.